-CRS 16-5-401 is the Colorado law that lists the statute of limitations for each crime.
-A statute of limitations is the time window the district attorney has to bring charges against a suspect.
-Generally speaking, the more serious the Colorado criminal case, the longer prosecutors have to file charges.
-And the most serious cases have no time limit at all.
+In Colorado criminal cases, the term statute of limitations refers to the time limit in which the prosecutor is permitted to file charges against a suspect.
+Generally speaking, the more serious the crime, the longer prosecutors have to file charges.
+The most serious crimes (such as murder and kidnapping) have no time limit at all.

 Criminal statutes of limitations